michael-angerer/michael-angerer.github.io/_posts/2023-02-12-zephyr-basics-shell.markdown

 > - **Static subcommand (level > 0):** Number and syntax must be known during compile time.
 Created in the software module.
 > - **Dynamic subcommand (level > 0):** Number and syntax does not need to be known during compile time.
 Created in the software module.

 Which of these types do we need?
 We now that we need a root command for sure, under which all our subcommands will be structured.
-After the root command we need to specify the action we want to the LED to do (turn on, turn off, blink), and then we also need a 3rd level to specify which of the 3 LEDs to act use.
+After the root command we need to specify the action we want the LED to do (turn on, turn off, blink), and we also need a 3rd level to specify which of the 3 LEDs to use.

 Some of the possible commands we want to implement are: